VasiliiGeneralov/clc/README.md

 command-line interface

 ## Details
 For more details please see `doc/task.pdf`.
-Notes and side thoughts can be found in `doc/notes`
+Notes, side thoughts and sources can be found in `doc/notes`

 ## Assumptions
 * all operations are binary, i.e. every operator __always__ has __two__